Loading

 Scoped after urgent site assessment

-Adverse possession in India requires continuous, peaceful, open, and hostile possession for 12 years.
-If the encroachment is recent, the claim fails.
-If older, we build a defense based on interruption events (any past legal notice, paid tax receipts, visits) and revenue records.
-Either way, swift action strengthens your position materially.
+Adverse possession under Indian law (Section 27, Limitation Act 1963) requires continuous, peaceful, open, and hostile possession for 12 years for private land (30 years for government land).
+If the encroachment is recent, the claim fails outright.
+If older, we build defense based on interruption events: any past legal notice you sent, paid tax receipts, visits you made, boundary-wall repairs, or revenue-record updates — each resets the hostile-possession clock.
+Swift action strengthens your position materially; delay is the only real danger.

 Tell us what's happening.
 We'll get a surveyor on site and start legal drafting today.